Self-hosted Agent Configuration

 Tools

 Each tool entry can be a bare name or a {name, owner_only} object.
-When owner_only: true, non-owner users in the conversation cannot use that tool — useful for write/destructive tools you only want yourself to invoke.
+When owner_only: true, non-owner users in the conversation cannot use that tool — useful for powerful tools you only want yourself to invoke.

 Tool Catalog